DANS-KNAW/dd-verify-file-migration/docs/index.md

         -d DOI, --doi DOI            The DOI for which to load the files, for example: 'doi:10.17026/dans-xtz-qa6j'
-        --csv CSV                    CSV file produced by easy-fedora-to-bag --UUIDs UUIDS                .txt file with bag ids -h, --help                   show this help message and exit
+        --csv CSV                    CSV file produced by easy-fedora-to-bag --mode {ALL,FILES,DATASETS}  files require more writing, dataset require more reading (default: ALL) --UUIDs UUIDS                .txt file with bag ids -h, --help                   show this help message and exit